saltytrain2/FPGA-Minesweeper/README.md

 # FPGA-Minesweeper

-A implementation of minesweeper for EEECE 4377 in VHDL
+A implementation of minesweeper for EECE 4377 in VHDL

 ## Required Peripherals/Software
   - Intel Quartus Prime